rwblokzijl/Msc-thesis-EuroToken/thesis.md

 distributed technologies must careful balance double-spending, scalability and decentralisation.

-## The problem of off-line digital payments
+## The problem of offline digital payments

-The ability to provide off-line payments is an unsolved problem in the world of digital payment solutions.
+The ability to provide offline payments is an unsolved problem in the world of digital payment solutions.
 Solving the double spending problem in a Peer-to-Peer network is a challenge on its own.
 Doing so without a live connection to that network increases the complexity even further.

-The problem of double spending and off-line payments is best understood in terms of the CAP theorem.
+The problem of double spending and offline payments is best understood in terms of the CAP theorem.
 Consider the total set of transactions to be the database, and reads and writes to be updates to the balances of any user.
-If we decide we want off-line payment, we implicitly choose the value of *partition tolerance*, thus creating a trade-off between *availability* and *consistency*.
+If we decide we want offline payment, we implicitly choose the value of *partition tolerance*, thus creating a trade-off between *availability* and *consistency*.
 We can either read a users balance, **or** be sure we know the correct balance of the user.
-An off-line transaction happens in a very particular context, however.
+An offline transaction happens in a very particular context, however.
 While the 2 interacting users have no connection to the network, they do have a direct connection between them.
 This makes their histories *available* to validate the first half of the transaction.

-An "off-line transaction" is thus a transaction done without access to a sufficient set of peers to validate the *consistency* of the history of the sender.
-This means that if any user accepts an off-line transaction is **not** possible to know whether a conflicting transaction exists in another part of the network.
+An "offline transaction" is thus a transaction done without access to a sufficient set of peers to validate the *consistency* of the history of the sender.
+This means that if any user accepts an offline transaction is **not** possible to know whether a conflicting transaction exists in another part of the network.

 Any network wanting to prevent double spending will accept only 1 in a set of conflicting transactions, usually the first to arrive.
-Anyone accepting an off-line transaction is therefore at risk until they check in with the network.
+Anyone accepting an offline transaction is therefore at risk until they check in with the network.
 For this reason a transaction is usually not accepted by the receiving user until we have some guarantee that all conflicting transactions will be dropped by the rest of the network.
 This is the concept of transaction finality.
 A